Procedure overview

 Significant Procurement Plan Required? | No. Refer to Risk Assessment | <$250,000, only if formally assessed as High Risk ≥ $250,000 required | Yes |

-Exemption from process for Standing Offer Arrangement? | Yes | Yes | If SOA allows or specifies an item at $500,000 + Refer to Business Services if this is a panel arrangement |
+Exemption from process for Standing Offer Arrangement? | Yes | Yes | If SOA allows or specifies an item at $500,000 + Refer to Procurement and Purchasing team if this is a panel arrangement |

 4.8.1 Procurement thresholds

 Procurement thresholds guide Procurement decisions.
-The expected cost is compared against Procurement thresholds to identify the right sourcing method or way of buying as well as who can approve the purchase.
+The expected cost is compared against Procurement thresholds to identify the right sourcing method or way of Buying as well as who can approve the purchase.
 A transaction should not be split into parts or separate transactions simply to achieve a lower threshold.

 4.8.2 Estimating costs